-The first stage of applying to the EB-5 Program is to submit Form I-526, Immigration Petition by Alien Entrepreneur, with United States Citizenship and Immigration Services (USCIS).
-This form declares the investor’s intent to immigrate to the United States under the EB-5 Program and provides detailed evidence that the investor has made or is making an investment in a qualifying new commercial enterprise that will create ten fulltime jobs within the two years of the conditional residence period.
+The first stage of applying to the EB-5 program is to submit Form I-526, Immigration Petition by Alien Entrepreneur, to United States Citizenship and Immigration Services (USCIS).
+This form declares the investor’s intent to immigrate to the United States under the EB-5 program and provides detailed evidence that the investor has made or is making an investment in a qualifying new commercial enterprise that will create 10 full-time jobs within the two years of the conditional residence period.
 Supporting evidence such as bank statements and a business plan are necessary to corroborate the information submitted.

-USCIS has stated that the I-526 petition has a current average processing time of over 14 months.
-However, many petitions take over two years to adjudicate, and this delay puts a strain on investors, who are forced to accept additional risk and to perfectly time their job creation so as to adhere to the program requirements.
+Many petitions take more than two years to adjudicate, and this delay puts a strain on investors, who are forced to accept additional risk and to perfectly time their job creation to adhere to the program requirements.
 While investors have the option of filing a writ of mandamus with the U.S. courts to compel USCIS to adjudicate their petitions, this process takes time and costs money.

 Step 2: Consular Processing or Adjustment of Status